 All of this combines to make things confusing for the customer.

-What can you do to alleviate your clients’ concerns while also charging a fair price for your services?
+What can you do to alleviate your clients’ concerns while also charging a fair price for your web design services?

 I’m glad you asked…